 How to Make Raspberry Compote

 1. Add raspberries to a saucepan over medium heat.
-Stir in maple syrup and salt.
+Stir in the maple syrup and salt.

 Recipe Tips

-Add chia seeds for a nutritional boost.
+- Add chia seeds for a nutritional boost.
 Chia seeds offer fiber, calcium, magnesium and iron in addition to essential fatty acids and antioxidants.
-They wouldn't be as noticeable given there are raspberry seeds already, and it would help thicken the compote as well.
-See this raspberry chia jam recipe too!
+They won't be as noticeable given there are raspberry seeds already, and it helps thicken the compote as well.
+I love making raspberry chia jam for adding to smoothies!

 I hope you love this fresh raspberry compote!
 If you make it, please share @eatingbyelaine so I can see your fabulous creations!